Ottunger/whigi/README.md

 # Installation of Whigi and Standalone client
 All Whigi instances run over HTTPS.
-Whigi-CC and Whigi-RLI are their own HTTPS providers, whereas Whigi, Whigi-restore and Whigi-giveaway are behind nginx.
+Whigi-CC and Whigi-RLI are their own HTTPS providers, often over 4443, whereas Whigi, Whigi-restore and Whigi-giveaway are behind nginx.
 - Clone the gitlab repository.
 - Make sure to have installed node=4.7.X, mongo=3.2.X, nginx>=1.6.X.
 (A how to can be found in whigi-giveaway/README.md)
 - Modify the nginx.conf package to specify where you cloned your repo and the path to logs.
 Be careful where the HTTPS endpoint is!
 Especially if running several nginx in chain.